 For institutions that are public business entities, as defined under U.S. GAAP, the ASU is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-For institutions that are not public business entities (i.e., that are private companies), the ASU currently is effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
-However, on August 15, 2019, the FASB proposed to defer the effective date of ASU 2017-12 by one year for entities that are not public business entities.
-As proposed, the ASU would be effective for such entities for fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
+For institutions that are not public business entities (i.e., that are private companies), the ASU is effective for fiscal years beginning after December 15, 2019, and interim periods beginning after December 15, 2020.